brandoncurtis/shell-novice/_episodes/07-find.md

 > `grep`'s real power doesn't come from its options, though; it comes from
 > the fact that patterns can include wildcards.
 (The technical name for
 > these is **regular expressions**, which
-> is what the "re" in "grep" stands for.)
+> is what the "re" in "`grep`" stands for.)
 Regular expressions are both complex
 > and powerful; if you want to do complex searches, please look at the lesson
 > on [our website](http://v4.software-carpentry.org/regexp/index.html).
 As a taster, we can
 > find lines that have an 'o' in the second position like this: